carsonhu/cea-elo/README.md

 Errors may pop up due to a missing team name corresponding to a player.
 In the event of a missing team name, the code will output a suggested team for that player.
 Update cea_names.csv by adding the player name to their corresponding team.

+Any potential team allocation errors are recorded in errors.txt.

 ## To generate a stats spreadsheet for the season.
 ```
 python calculate_elo.py
 ```

+Stored in cea_season_stats.csv